owlbarn/tutorial/book/algodiff/README.md

 It's easy to have duplicated common sub computations, and produce exponentially large symbolic expressions.
 Therefore, as intuitive as it is, the symbolic differentiation method can easily takes a lot of memory in computer, and is slow.

-The explosion of computation complexity is not the only limitation of symbolic differentiaton.
-In contrast to the numerical differentiation, we have to treat the fuction in symbolic differentiation as a whitebox, knowing exactly what is inside of the function.
+The explosion of computation complexity is not the only limitation of symbolic differentiation.
+In contrast to the numerical differentiation, we have to treat the function in symbolic differentiation as a white box, knowing exactly what is inside of the function.
 This further indicates that it cannot be used for arbitrary functions.

 **Algorithmic Differentiation**